-Enter experiment parameters in this page, including selecting which vessel to use and which treatments that are added to each well.
-Other comments regarding the experiment can be entered here as well.
-The information will be saved with the experiment and are searchable.
+Here, describe the experiment, select which vessel to use and set which treatments that are added to each well.
+Other comments regarding the experiment can be entered as well.
+The information will be saved with the experiment and is searchable.